AguaClara/String-Digester/Report3.md

 #### Results and Analysis
 Despite introducing a gradual slope for the water to flow down, the results of this experiment were similar to the results from the recreated experiment.
 The strings were still hydrophobic so the water avoided flowing down the strings even when on the curved plastic.
 If the water did flow along the string on the plastic, droplets began to fall off the strings once they left the plastic at the top.
 The water overflowing from the basin was irregular and often flowed over the curved plastic in paths between the strings.

+The lack of consistent or particularly promising results prompted the team to look at new materials.
+Moving forward, the team decided to test numerous chains and foam/sponge material strings to see if different materials would be better suited to use in the string digester.

 ### New Materials Experiments

 #### Objective of Experiment

 The team objective on this set of experiments was to further experiment with metal-alloy based chains, and to determine if foams could be feasible as a string medium.
+The team wanted to try lots of materials to see if there were any successes, and so preformed many experiments.

 #### Experimental Apparatus